awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codepipeline-webhook.md

 The `AWS::CodePipeline::Webhook` resource creates and registers your webhook\.
 After the webhook is created and registered, it triggers your pipeline to start every time an external event occurs\.
 For more information, see [Configure Your GitHub Pipelines to Use Webhooks for Change Detection](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-webhooks-migration.html) in the *AWS CodePipeline User Guide*\.

+We strongly recommend that you use AWS Secrets Manager to store your credentials\.
+If you use Secrets Manager, you must have secrets in your secrets manager\.
+For more information, see [ Using Dynamic References to Specify Template Values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)\.

+**Important**
+When passing secret parameters, do not enter the value directly into the template\.
+The value is rendered as plain text and is readable\.
+For security purposes, do not use plain text in your CloudFormation template to store your credentials\.

 ## Syntax<a name="aws-resource-codepipeline-webhook-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: